omercotkd/random-api/README.md

 <h4> funconaltiy:</h4>
 <ul>
- <li> API with two paths to request data with two differed parameters each.</li>
+ <li> API with two paths to request data with two different parameters each.</li>
  <li> A key authentication system</li>
  <li> Creating new users </li>
  <li> Login an existing user</li>